NCI-HPCDI/cylc-workflow/cylc7-guide.md

 module load cylc7/23.09
 ```

-## Step 3: execute the inilization step
+## Step 3: execute the inilization step ( once only)

 ```
 /g/data/hr22/bin/gadi-cylc-setup-ps
 ```

-After it, check whether the following 3 files are created under ~/.ssh directory
+After it, check the existence of the following 3 files under ~/.ssh directory

 ```
 id_rsa-rose-cylc-gadi